LangProc/langproc-lab/readme.md

 Acknowledgements
 ================

 The exercises were devised by David Thomas (course lecturer until 2017-18), and are nowadays maintained by [John Wickerson](https://johnwickerson.github.io/).
-I'd like to thank Quentin Corradi, Yann Herklotz, Shuyuan Liu, James Nock, Michalis Pardalos, Simon Staal, and Samuel Wang for suggesting various improvements.
+I'd like to thank Benjamin Clemente, Quentin Corradi, Giannis Christodoulou, Yann Herklotz, Shuyuan Liu, James Nock, Michalis Pardalos, Simon Staal, and Samuel Wang for suggesting various improvements and corrections.